robhagemans/monobit/YAFF.md

     # This is a global comment
     # spanning multiple lines.

+    # the file starts with global properties

     name: Test Roman 8px
     family: Test
     notice:
         Test is the property of T€$ţ0Яζ Inc.
         It's not a very useful font.
     encoding: totally-made-up

+    # glyph definitions follow after the global properties section

     # The letter A is the first letter of the Latin alphabet.
     # We've got three kinds of labels: unicode character, codepage, and tag.